learn-co-curriculum/react-hooks-redux-use-dispatch-readme/README.md

 export default connect(mapStateToProps, mapDispatchToProps)(App);
 ```

-Ok, so let's see what adding our `mapDispatchToProps()` function, and passing it
+Okay, so let's see what adding our `mapDispatchToProps()` function, and passing it
 through as a second argument accomplished.
 We'll place in another debugger in
 our component, right at the beginning of `render()`, just before the return
 statement.